Heap Sort

 Understanding Heaps

-A binary heap is a complete binary tree with the following properties:
+A binary heap is a complete binary tree with two fundamental properties:

 - Heap Property: In a max-heap, for any given node I, the value of I is greater than or equal to the values of its children.
-The opposite is true for a min-heap.
+The opposite is true for a min-heap, where parent nodes are smaller than their children.

 Parent(i) = ⌊(i - 1) / 2⌋